Protecting your cards

 - Keep a copy of your sales receipts and check your statement carefully when you get back

-Once you’ve reported any fraud to us, we'll refund your account straightaway in most cases, provided you’ve not acted fraudulently or without reasonable care (for example, you haven’t kept your PIN written down with your card or disclosed it to someone else).
+Once you’ve reported fraud to us, in most cases we'll refund your account straightaway – provided you haven’t acted fraudulently or without reasonable care (for example, you haven’t kept your PIN written down with your card or disclosed it to someone else).

 We may send you a form to confirm the transactions that you say were fraudulent.
 You’ll need to sign the form and return it to us so we can investigate.